 Students may be awarded diplomas or certificates at the end of any instructional term in May, August, or December.
-Students must apply for Certificates or Degrees in the OLSIS system early in the final term before they expect to graduate.
+Students must file Applications for Certificates or Degrees early in the final term before they expect to graduate.
+Application forms are available at the Records Office or the Jackson County Center Office.
 Deadline dates and applications are published on the college's website.